Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 vanilla_buttons, vanilla_button_ids = buttons\resolve!
 ```

-Or use it at the end to retrieve the result from display:
+Or use it at the end to display the dialog to the user and retrieve the result:

 ```lua
 button, result = adisplay(dialog, buttons):resolve()